jkennethcarino/rtexteditorview/README.md

 Download
 ------

-Download the [latest AAR](https://github.com/jkennethcarino/RTextEditorView/releases) or grab via Gradle:
+Download the [latest AAR][rtexteditorview-releases] or grab via Gradle:

 **Step 1.** Add the JitPack repository to your build file